 How an integrated system handles energy

-This diagram shows the change in energy usage when a water heating system (gas) and an air conditioning system are integrated.
-The gas is fully removed and integrated system has a lower electrical input.
-These are round figures and do not take into account the inefficiencies such as discarding waste cold during winter.
-But overall, this is how the system handles the energy over a full year.
+This diagram below shows the change in energy usage when a water heating system (gas) and an air conditioning system are integrated.
+The gas is fully removed and the integrated system has a lower electrical input.
+The added benefit is the surplus ‘cold’ produced by the heat pump can also be harnessed to assist with heat recovery and air conditioning.